daniel-furman/daniel-furman.github.io/content/posts/BirdCLEF21-Kaggle-Competition-Write-Up.md

 **Bird Call CNNs**

 My models were trained on the train_short clips and evaluated with the Public LB soundscapes.
 They were all trained on 7-sec crops of the train_short data, with up to ten spectrograms taken at the beginning of the files (35% of the clips had the max ten 7-sec crops).
-Taking longer 30 second clips would likely have been a better strategy (used by many of the top scorers), because longer snippets are superior among the weakly labeled data (unsure where the bird is calling).
+Taking ~30-sec clips would have been a better strategy (used by many of the top scorers), because longer snippets are superior among the weakly labeled data (unsure where the bird is calling).
 To account for the 5sec snippet format of test data, I padded the 5-sec clips at model inference to 7-sec.

 Backbones: [resnest50](https://www.kaggle.com/ttahara/resnest50-fast-package) (striping), [efficientnet-B3](https://www.kaggle.com/tunguz/efficientnet-pytorch-071) (mixup).
 Transfer weights from ImageNet.